Hurricane center watching system headed for Gulf of Mexico; Florida leaders preparing

 Also in the Atlantic, a pair of tropical disturbances far out to sea are unlikely to affect land, the hurricane center said.
 One of them could become a tropical depression by early next week.

-Contributing: Cheryl McCloud, USA TODAY Network
+Contributing: Cheryl McCloud, USA TODAY Network; Dinah Voyles Pulver, USA TODAY

 This article originally appeared on USA TODAY: NHC watching storm near Gulf of Mexico: Could it hit Florida?